dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 ## Finding the exact signing key

 Continuing with our example, we will add an additional method to `JwksClient` called `getSigningKey` taking a key identifier (`kid`) as an argument and return the expected key (JWK) used to sign the JWT.
 If a JWK is not found, then an error must be thrown.
 This means the JWT supplied with the request was signed with a key that is not supported by Auth0.
-This should ultimately be treated as a 401 Unauthorized.
+This should ultimately be treated as a `401 Unauthorized`.
 If a matching key is found, then that key will be passed as an argument to the callback.

 ```javascript
 export class JwksClient {